net-lisias-kspu/ShipManifest/Home.md

 **Welcome to the Ship Manifest Wiki!**

 Ship Manifest is a tool to manage your ship's "things".
-Originally based on Crew Manifest, it does what crew manifest does, only better, plus a whole lot more.
-Ship Manifest moves crew, Science and Resources around from part to part within your vessel, as well as controlling Hatches, Solar Panels, Antennas & Lights.
+Originally based on Crew Manifest, Ship Manifest moves crew, Science and Resources around from part to part within your vessel, as well as controlling Hatches, Solar Panels, Antennas & Lights.

+Ship Manifest has a LOT of flexibility and a lot of Options.
+So much is available that is NOT seen in a default installation (Realism mode set ON by default) that you may be missing a lot of what SM has to offer.
+Please go to the Settings Window to see what options are available, and play with them.
+You will be surprised at the number of features that exist in this tool.
+I believe in choice, so you can configure SM to be pretty much exactly what you want.
+You want a "realistic" experience?
+Check.
+You want to be a god and chafe at realism mode restrictions?
+Check.

+I also invite suggestions for things you would like to see.

 ***
 **General Info:**